prockley/prockley.github.io/_posts/2015-03-07-Labour-Force-Participation.md

 #####Overall Male v Female

-The ranges for both genders were found to be:-
+The range of values were found to be:-

 - Female: 70.7% (Limerick City) to 79.0% (Dublin City).
 - Male: 84.4% (Limerick City) to 94.2% (Meath).

-It is to be expected that women should have lower rates given their traditional role in bringing up the kids.
+It is to be expected that women should have lower rates given their traditional role in rearing the family.

 ---